6 Disabled Inventors You’ve Never Heard Of

 Field or subspecialty?
 Mechanical engineering: Braun earned the nickname “father of the mobility movement.”

 What did they do in it?
 Braun first created a battery-powered scooter, and in the 1960s he invented the first wheelchair-accessible van with hand controls.
-His successes over the years as a disabled inventor led to the founding of a company, BraunAbility.
-In 1991 the company created the first accessible minivan: inventing and devising a way to integrate a wheelchair lift onto a commercially available van opened up a whole new world of accessibility and travel for people in chairs.
+Next, his successes over the years as a disabled inventor led to the founding of a company, BraunAbility.
+In 1991 the company created the first accessible minivan.
+Inventing and devising a way to integrate a wheelchair lift onto a commercially available van opened up a whole new world of accessibility and travel for people in chairs.

 Promotion for the first wheelchair lift.
 Photo via braunability.com